mui/toolpad/docs/data/toolpad/core/components/sign-in-page/sign-in-page.md

 ## Customization

-### Component Props

-`SignInPage` can be customized by passing in `componentProps` to the underlying components of the credentials form.

-{{"demo": "ComponentsPropsSignIn.js", "iframe": true, "height": 540 }}

 ### Theme and Branding

 Through the `branding` and `theme` props in the [AppProvider](https://mui.com/toolpad/core/react-app-provider/), the `SignInPage` can be customized to match your own styles.

-{{"demo": "BrandingSignInPage.js"}}
+{{"demo": "BrandingSignInPage.js", "iframe": true, "height": 700 }}

+### Components

+`SignInPage` can be customized by passing in `slotProps` to the underlying components of the credentials form.

+{{"demo": "SlotPropsSignIn.js", "iframe": true, "height": 540 }}

-### 🚧 Slots
+#### 🚧 Composition

-To enable deep customization beyond what is possible with custom props, the `SignInPage` component will allow passing in your own forms when using the `credentials` provider.
+To enable deep customization beyond what is possible with custom props, the `SignInPage` component will allow bringing your own custom granular components, such as inputs and buttons.
 This is in progress.

 ### 🚧 Layouts